Woodburn Farmhouse, Roberton 17th May 2025

 18th

-Enjoying an open fire whilst updating this diary; Charlie is in the kitchen, making me a caramel latte.
+Enjoying an open fire while updating this diary; Charlie is in the kitchen preparing a caramel latte for me.

 17th